 - other evidence of excellence or potential.

 Applicants are encouraged to propose international development activities that are aligned with one or more areas of strategic importance for the University.
-The eight themes of NeW Futures are:
+The five themes are:

-The scholarship recipients will be selected by an International Development Scholarship Selection Committee comprising:
+The scholarship recipients will be selected by an International Development Scholarship Selection Committee.

 As well as considering the application, the CV and the Head of School/ Unit supporting statement, the Committee will take into account a number of other factors to ensure that there is an equity of access to the scholarships- such as gender balance, the work areas of other scholarship recipients, and the development activities of other scholarship recipients.

-Above all, scholarship recipients will be appointed on the basis of demonstrated performance excellence and the benefits that the development activity will bring to UON through international engagement and collaboration.
+Above all, scholarship recipients will be appointed on the basis of demonstrated performance excellence and the benefits that the development activity will bring to the University through international engagement and collaboration.